KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. No image found.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-DHT22.css`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DigClock by justjim1220](https://github.com/justjim1220/MMM-DigClock)